-Modern Salon: How do you teach your salon clients to take care of their curly hair?
+How to teach your salon clients to care for their curly hair

 âI teach my clients all curls are different,â says Ouidad, who owns salons and a line of products devoted to curly hair. âThe key to healthy hair is identifying and understanding their personal curl pattern by selecting